cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-delete_005flines-in-edit_005fline-promises.markdown

      }
 ```

 `delete_if_not_startwith_from_list`

 **Type**: slist

 **Allowed input range**: `.*`

-**Synopsis**: Delete line if it DOES NOT start with a string in the list
+Delete lines from a file unless they start with the sub-strings in the list given.
+Note that this determination is made only on promised lines.
+In other words, this attribute modifies the selection criteria, it does not make the initial selection.

 **Example**: